Francisco Fonseca: International career

 Fonseca was an emerging force at forward for the senior national team.
 On 2 April 2006, coach Ricardo Lavolpe selected him in the 23 man Mexican squad for the 2006 World Cup, in Germany.
 He scored his first goal in the 2006 FIFA World Cup against Portugal and won the Man Of The Match Award given by FIFA in the defeat of Mexico versus Portugal.
 After being selected by Hugo Sánchez for the 2007 Gold Cup, Fonseca was dropped from the squad for the 2007 Copa America due to his low performances and being shown the yellow card two consecutive games for un-called for fouls and complaints against refs.
 Despite an injury to star striker Jared Borgetti, Fonseca declined invitation to the 2007 Copa America.
 Even though he was Hugo's first choice, he took Luis Angel Landin instead.
-On 7 August 2008, Fonseca was called up to join Ericksson's second list of players, after an almost 1 1/2-year drought of not playing with the national team.
+On 7 August 2008, Fonseca was called up to join Eriksson's second list of players, after an almost 1 1/2-year drought of not playing with the national team.
 He earned a total of 43 caps, scoring 21 goals.